-Concepts of computer simulation through case studies, worked examples and hands-on project experience.
-Generation of random variables, input modeling, model design, analysis of output, and experimental design.
-Emphasizes static simulations with spreadsheets and discrete-event simulations with specialized software.
-Includes: Experiential Learning Activity
+Concepts of computer simulation for predictive and prescriptive analytics through case studies, worked examples and hands-on projects.
+Emphasizes static simulations with spreadsheets, discrete-event, and agent-based simulations with specialized software.
+Input modeling, model design, experimental design, analysis of outputs.

-Prerequisite(s): third-year standing; BUSI 2301 with a grade of C or higher and one of ECON 2202 or STAT 2607 with a grade of C- or higher.
+Includes: Experiential Learning Activity Prerequisite(s): third-year standing; BUSI 2301 with a grade of C or higher and STAT 2606 with a grade of C- or higher.

-Lecture three hours and tutorial two hours a week.
+Lecture two hours and tutorial two hours a week.